tomasherceg/dotvvm-docs/Controls/bootstrap/RadioButton/control.md

-An extension of the builtin [RadioButton](/docs/controls/builtin/RadioButton/{branch}) control which allows to specify various Bootstrap classes.
+Extends the builtin [RadioButton](/docs/controls/builtin/RadioButton/{branch}) control with an option to set Bootstrap CSS classes and support of the [ButtonGroup](/docs/controls/builtin/ButtonGroup/{branch}).

 <http://getbootstrap.com/css/#forms-controls>